 1. Paon Bali

-By speaking to several Indonesian friends of mine, this warung comes in at number one.
-If you are looking for real authentic (and spicy) Indonesian food, this place is your best bet.
+By speaking to several Indonesian friends of mine, this warung comes in as number one.
+If you are looking for real authentic (and traditionally spicy) Indonesian food, this place is your best bet.

 2. Miko, Rie Mastenbroekstraat 1d

 This brand-new restaurant is more than just Indonesian food.
 It’s the hottest Indo hangout on the block right now!
 Don’t be surprised if you see people playing live-music – friends, family come over daily and therefore the vibe is buzzing!
 Pricewise, they are a little expensive, but this has probably to do with the fact that they recently opened.
 The menu changes almost everyday, they serve homemade sambal, and incredible soto ayam soup.
 There are a few tables to sit, but most people take out.

 3. Indrapura, Rembrandtplein 40

 A hidden gem that you wouldn’t expect to be located in one of the most touristic squares in Amsterdam.
 Indrapura is the sister restaurant of well established restaurant Sampurna – that has been around for more than 30 years.
 This new Indonesian restaurant was taken over after the original owner didn’t make it through the pandemic, and with that it got a completely new make-over but kept the same name.